ManyChat vs Wati vs WAHA vs Twilio: WhatsApp Bots 2026

 -

 What language do my customers and team speak? — Native language?
-Custom bot or Wati (partial).
+Go with a custom bot or Wati (partial).
 English?
-ManyChat classic.
+ManyChat works well.

 -

-Do I have local integrations (local payment processors, local CRM)? — If yes, SaaS platforms need Zapier (extra cost).
-Custom handles it natively.
+Do I have local integrations (local payment processors, local CRM)? — If yes, SaaS platforms usually need Zapier as a bridge (extra cost).
+A custom bot handles it natively.

 Want specific advice for your business?